twilson63/permaweb-cookbook/src/introduction/index.md

 The third section gets into the nitty-gritty of building on (and using) Arweave as a developer.
 This is the largest and most granular part of the cookbook, and includes detailed guides to achieve specific tasks on Arweave.
 Some examples include publishing websites, using CI/CD tooling, and setting up wallet connections for applications.

-The final section is a set of [references](../references/index.md) that may be useful for developers.
+The final section is a set of [references](../references/index.md) that developers will find useful.
 This includes a glossary, protocol specifications, and links to relevant APIs/SDKs.

 :::info Skip to the good bit!
 Want to start building immediately?
 If you already have a wallet and know the theory, you can head straight to our [Quick Starts](../getting-started/quick-starts/hw-code.md).